 The beautiful shade of violet has often been associated with royalty and power for centuries.
-The colour’s regal heritage makes the shade perfect for a wedding and inspires feelings of excitement and passion in the invitees.
+The regal heritage of the colour makes the shade perfect for a wedding and inspires feelings of excitement and passion in the invitees.

 A wedding invitation is usually a sneak peek into the ceremony of the couple so it’s important to make a mark that represents the two individuals combined interests and style.

 Sweet tooth brides can rejoice because the 2018 wedding cake trends are finally here and they’re practically drool worthy!
 Aesthetically, the continued rise in dessert tables is becoming more than just about giving guests options.
 Both artistic and delicious, the marble cake trend is gaining popularity.
-The calm, cool and flawlessly unique characteristics of marble pair perfectly with the similar calming qualities of purple – which is why we especially love the stunning Geode cake with the added detailing of crystalised sugar to create a remarkably realistic stone effect.
+The calm, cool and flawlessly unique characteristics of marble pair perfectly with the similar calming qualities of purple.

 We’re also seeing a trend for everything Celestial this year, you can get creative with cupcakes, tarts and smaller desserts adorned with violet stars, textured lilac icing and gold-flecked cakes.
 Whether your theme is rustic or romantic, rest assured you can tailor your dessert table to suit your theme as well as keeping all your guests pleasantly satisfied!